Catholic theology of sexuality: Patristic theology

 Augustine of Hippo, considered a saint and church father by the Catholic Church, having lived a hedonistic lifestyle in his early youth, later followed the strictly dualistic religion of Manicheanism, which was deeply hostile to the material world, despising sexual activity.
-Eventually, under the influence of his Catholic Christian mother Monica, Augustine converted to Christianity, and later wrote movingly of this conversion in his Confessions, including details of the sexually-related aspects.
+Eventually, under the influence of his Catholic Christian mother Monica, Augustine converted to Christianity, and later wrote of this conversion in his Confessions, including details of the sexually related aspects of said conversion.
 The following passage from his autobiography describes a critical turning point in his change of sexual morality:

 So quickly I returned to the place where Alypius was sitting; for there had I put down the volume of the apostles, when I rose thence.
 I grasped, opened, and in silence read that paragraph on which my eyes first fell: "Not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying; but put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof."
 [Romans 13:13-14] No further would I read, nor did I need...

 Medieval theology

-Thomas Aquinas dealt with sexual morality as an aspect of the virtue of temperance, and incorporates Scripture throughout his account.
-In his Summa Theologiae he writes about chastity:
+Thomas Aquinas wrote the following regarding chastity in his Summa Theologiae:

 The word "chastity" is employed in two ways.
 First, properly; and thus it is a special virtue having a special matter, namely the concupiscences relating to venereal pleasures.
 Secondly, the word "chastity" is employed metaphorically: for just as a mingling of bodies conduces to venereal pleasure which is the proper matter of chastity and of lust its contrary vice, so too the spiritual union of the mind with certain things conduces to a pleasure which is the matter of a spiritual chastity metaphorically speaking, as well as of a spiritual fornication likewise metaphorically so called.
 For if the human mind delight in the spiritual union with that to which it behooves it to be united, namely God, and refrains from delighting in union with other things against the requirements of the order established by God, this may be called a spiritual chastity, according to 2 Cor.
 11:2, "I have espoused you to one husband, that I may present you as a chaste virgin to Christ."
 If, on the other hand, the mind be united to any other things whatsoever, against the prescription of the Divine order, it will be called spiritual fornication, according to Jer.
 3:1, "But thou hast prostituted thyself to many lovers."
 Taking chastity in this sense, it is a general virtue, because every virtue withdraws the human mind from delighting in a union with unlawful things.
 Nevertheless, the essence of this chastity consists principally in charity and the other theological virtues, whereby the human mind is united to God.